sguzman/articles/README.md

 - [ ] Producer Market vs. Consumer Market
 - [ ] Markets defined by their audience
 - [ ] Marxist Mathematics
+- [ ] Recessive genes meeting as survival of genetic unit across adversarial and hostile terrain